Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Experiments

-We next demonstrate initial feasibility of using the motion-planning method that considers tissue normal forces in an anatomical environment in a clinically-relevant task.
+We next demonstrate initial feasibility of using the motion-planning method that considers tissue normal forces with a clinically relevant task in an anatomical environment.
 We task the motion planner with planning a path for a needle from a patient's chest wall to a target deep in the lung, as in percutaneous lung tumor biopsy.
 We utilize a CT scan from the 2017 lung CT segmentation challenge~\cite{Yang2018_MP,Yang2017_TCIA} in the cancer imaging archive~\cite{Clark2013_JDI}.
-Using the segmentation method of Fu et al~\cite{Fu2018_IROS} we segment the large vasculature and bronchial trees in the lung.
+Using the segmentation method of Fu \etal~\cite{Fu2018_IROS} we segment the large vasculature and bronchial trees in the lung.
 These are used as obstacles for the motion planner that must be avoided.

-As shown in Fig.~\ref{fig:ct-scan-fig}, the motion planner is able to successfully find a path from the start to the goal while avoiding the obstacles, and doing so while minimizing tissue normal forces.
+We ran the force and length planners on this problem \num{100} times with a timeout of \num{100} seconds each.
+We show in Fig.~\ref{fig:path-in-anatomy} one example plan from our force planner; demonstrating its ability to find a path from the start to the goal while avoiding the obstacles and doing so while minimizing tissue normal forces.

+The force cost ratio between the length and force planners was \numquart{1.01}{0.893}{1.16}---a wide spread---yet the length cost ratio between the force and length planners was only \numquart{1.0001}{0.997}{1.003}.